 Furthermore, sales and revenue significantly increased.
 The chat sales conversion rate went up by more than 62 percent, while the amount of revenue generated for chat interactions went up by more than 51 percent.

-Statistic 23: The Incremental Value of a Promoter
+Bain Calculates the Incremental Value of a Promoter — Multi-industry

 This data from Bain in 2013 shows the incremental value of a Promoter over a Detractor for a variety of industries.
 You can see for example that you can more than quadruple the value of a customer in some businesses.

-Statistic 24: iiNet Directly Links NPS to Net Profit
+Telco iiNet Directly Links Net Profit to NPS

 He also explained that iiNet’s customer service team is its “heroes” and claims that a 0.1% improvement in customer churn added up to 20% recurring improvement in sales.